nathanmarz/storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 # Topology Priorities and Per User Resource

-The next step for the Resource Aware Scheduler or RAS is to enable it to have multitenant capabilities since many Storm users typically share a Storm cluster.
-Resource Aware Scheduler needs to be able to allocate resources on a per user basis.
-Each user can be guaranteed a certain amount of resources to run his or her topologies and the Resource Aware Scheduler should meet those guarantees when possible.
-When the Storm cluster has extra free resources, Resource Aware Scheduler needs to be able allocate additional resources to user in a fair manner.
+The Resource Aware Scheduler or RAS also has multitenant capabilities since many Storm users typically share a Storm cluster.
+Resource Aware Scheduler can allocate resources on a per user basis.
+Each user can be guaranteed a certain amount of resources to run his or her topologies and the Resource Aware Scheduler will meet those guarantees when possible.
+When the Storm cluster has extra free resources, Resource Aware Scheduler will to be able allocate additional resources to user in a fair manner.
 The importance of topologies can also vary.
-Topologies can be used for actual production or just experimentation, thus Resource Aware Scheduler should take into account the importance of a topology when determining the order in which to schedule topologies or when to evict topologies
+Topologies can be used for actual production or just experimentation, thus Resource Aware Scheduler will take into account the importance of a topology when determining the order in which to schedule topologies or when to evict topologies

 ## Setup